philip928lin/HydroCNHS/docs/_build/html/_sources/quickstart.rst.txt

   The Tualatin River Basin system diagram (Lin et al., 2022).
 TRTR, Hagg\ :sub:`In`\, DLLO, TRGC, DAIRY, RCTV, and WSLO are seven subbasins.
-  PipeAgt, ResAgt, and DivAgt are trans-basin aqueduct, Hagg reservoir, and TVID agents, respectively.
+  PipeAgt, ResAgt, and DivAgt are trans-basin aqueduct, Hagg reservoir, and irrigation diversion agents, respectively.
 DrainAgt1 and DrainAgt2 are two drainage system agents for the runoff-changing scenario.

 The TRB, consisting of 1844.07 km2 in northwest Oregon, US, is covered by